souenzzo/graal/docs/reference-manual/native-image/guides/build-java-module-app-aot.md

 ### Related Documentation

-Learn more how you can [access resources for a Java module at run time](../docs/Resources.md#resources-in-java-modules).
+- Learn more how you can [access resources for a Java module at run time](../Resources.md#resources-in-java-modules).
-You can ensure the exact modules the resources should be taken from are included into a final binary.